 Crema Pasticcera is a very delicious, simple and versatile pastry cream commonly used as the most basic base for many Italian desserts.
 As the most classic pastry cream, crema pasticcera pairs well with many baked goods.
 It can also be enjoyed just as is, served with poached fruits, accompanied as a filling for bignès, tarts, pastries, or as a filling for doughnuts.
 These are just a few examples, but the possibilities are many.
 Undoubtedly it will become a most loved recipe in any kitchen.
 Let's get started!

-Simmer the milk and cream in a saucepan and add the pinch of salt, lemon or orange zest, vanilla and half of the sugar.
+Simmer the milk in a saucepan and add the pinch of salt, lemon or orange zest, vanilla and half of the sugar.
 Before removing allow the zest to steep in the milk for at least 10 minutes.

 Separate the egg yolks from the egg whites.
 Make sure to save the egg whites for later use in other recipes such as meringues, scrambled eggs, omelets, etc.